Barbara Kinsey Willits Fitts and Dr. William Thomas Fitts, Jr.

 The Ford Administration responded to the Times allegations with the Rockefeller Commission lead by Vice President Nelson Rockefeller —the former governor of New York and heir to one of the richest fortunes in America –which pursued its own investigation — not so much of the truth, rather how to make sure the deepest truths never saw the light of day.
 The Rockefeller Commission report was issued in June 1975.

 After two failed assassination attempts on his life in September of 1975, President Ford fired the truth telling William Colby.
-On the urging of Henry Kissinger, Secretary of State (and until recently head of the National Security Council and always the Rockefeller man), Ford nominated George H. W. Bush to be the Director of the Central Intelligence Agency right before Christmas in 1975.
+On the urging of Henry Kissinger, Secretary of State (and until recently head of the National Security Council and always the Rockefeller man), Ford nominated George H. W. Bush to be the Director of the Central Intelligence Agency before Christmas in 1975.
 It was said Bush would try to reverse the “damage” done by Colby with the Church Committee.

-At the precise time of the announcement of Bush’s appointment, my mother went wild with anger.
+At the time of the announcement and confirmation process of Bush’s appointment, my mother went wild with anger.
 To this day, I wonder what it was that she said or did or threatened to do that may have caused her death.
 To this day, I wonder if she learned the hard way that commissions in such instances are created for damage control — which includes identifying which documents need to be shredded and which witnesses need to be turned, hired to a new job far away, sent on a long sabbatical or killed.

 My mother had many reasons to hate the likes of Rockefeller, Bush and “the boys” — and they had reason to fear the secrets that she could tell.
 But it was not just the people who governed the game who had reason to fear.
 By 1976, many people had gone along with the flow of dirty money for many years.